nsvetozarevic/nsvetozarevic/README.md

 ## Work

-I ship Laravel for health and research teams - that code stays with the client.
+Most of my work is private - that code stays with the client.
 Public repos here are samples of the same craft.

 ## Projects